-- Craft paint in your preferred colors—I used a metallic copper color, white, and teal
+- Acrylic paints in your preferred colors—I used a metallic copper color, white, and teal

 - Wire cutters